KhaledAlabssi/TEACHING_REPO_classwork_project_quiz_app/README.md

-# TEACHING REPO: nextJS
+# TEACHING REPO: Classwork Project: Quiz App
-This repository contains code and examples used for teaching "Nextjs" Fo Frontend and Full Stack Development courses
+This repository contains code and examples used for teaching "reactjs web-app" Fo Frontend and Full Stack Development courses

 ## Purpose
 These examples are intended for instructional use and demonstrate basic concepts.
 They are not representative of production-level code or my professional work.